September Gardening Guide: What to plant NOW in the month of September

 Check out the video version of this guide:

-Corn - Corn can be direct sowed right now, if you have 4 months left before your first average winter frost date, and if you choose the early maturing varieties, 65 to 75 days from seed to harvest types.
+Corn can be direct sowed right now, if you have 4 months left before your first average winter frost date.
+Choose early maturing varieties that take 60-75 days to mature.
 These cultivars are a lot shorter than the full sized ones that produce around the 85-90 day mark.
 Thats normal.
 The number one issue that prevents me from being successful growing corn is the corn ear worm.
 Closely monitor your plants.
-Spray spinosad (I will link it below) at the first signs of worm damage on the leaves to prevent the worm from making its way into the ear of corn.
+Spray with spinosad at the first signs of worm damage on the leaves to prevent the worm from making its way into the ear of corn.
 If they get into the ear of corn, they are protected and spraying will no longer work.
 They will eat the ear of corn from the inside out.

 Find the spinosad from Amazon HERE